nebs123/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4-free_listint.c - free the memory allocated for the listint_t
-5-free_listint2.c - free the memory allocated for the listint_t and assign head to NULL 6-pop_listint.c - pops the first element of the list and return its data
+5-free_listint2.c - free the memory allocated for the listint_t and assign head to NULL 6-pop_listint.c - pops the first element of the list and return its data 7-get_nodeint.c - get the node at a particular index 8-sum_listint.c - get sum of int elements of nodes in the list